Excellence in Volunteering Award

 Nominations

 We accept nominations any time of the year.
-Members of the Honors & Awards Committee are not eligible for this award while serving on the committee.
+Members of the Honors Committee are not eligible for this award while serving on the committee.
 Submissions received after June 27 will be considered for the following year.

 Nominate / Apply